RamezIssac/django-slick-reporting/docs/source/search_form.rst

+.. _filter_form:

-Search Form
+Filter Form
 ===========

-The search form is a form that is used to filter the data to be used in the report.
+The filter form is a form that is used to filter the data to be used in the report.

 How the search form is generated ?